Anthony Miller (wide receiver, born 1965)

 Lawrence Anthony Miller (born April 15, 1965) is an American former professional football player who was a wide receiver in the National Football League (NFL) for the San Diego Chargers, Denver Broncos and Dallas Cowboys.
-He played college football at the University of Tennessee.
+He played college football for the Tennessee Volunteers.
+In 10 seasons as a player, Miller had five 1,000-yard seasons, and he was the second player with a career of only 10 seasons with five 1,000-yard seasons.

 Early life

 Miller attended John Muir High School in Pasadena, California, where he was a track standout, winning the 400 metres at the CIF Southern Section meet in 1983.
 He also competed in the long jump, 100 metres (10.3 seconds), 200 metres (20.6 seconds) and relay events.

 He joined a football team for the first time in his life as a senior, at the urging of head coach Jim Brownfield.
 He registered 13 receptions for 230 yards and 2 touchdowns, but didn't generate much interest from recruiters.
 He also practiced basketball.